SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter17.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 17
-title: Chapter 17 - The One Who Stayed
+Title: Chapter 17 - The One Who Stayed
-layout: default
 ---

 ## Chapter 17: The One Who Stayed